dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 while (flag[0] == True && turn == 0);
 ```
-limitations is only 2 process at a time

-2. Semaphores
+2. **Semaphores**
-Semaphore is a variable along with 2 operators called wait() and signal() to achieve synchronous
+Semaphore is a variable along with 2 operators called wait() and signal() to achieve synchronously
-  ### Types
+ ** Types**
-  * Binary - only one process at a time can enter the critical section
+  * *Binary* - only one process at a time can enter the critical section
-  * Counting - more than one process at a time can enter the critical section
+  * *Counting* - more than one process at a time can enter the critical section
-If one or more processes are waiting to get there turn thereby cpu burst time is wasted to check them so it is a spin lock situation
+If one or more processes are waiting to get their turn thereby CPU burst time is wasted to check them so it is a spin lock situation
 to overcome we need the waiting queue
-## Bakery using semaphore
+#### Bakery using semaphore
-multiple producer can put there item to the rack, and multiple consumer can eat item
+multiple producers can put there item on the rack, and multiple consumers can eat item

 ```cpp
 // Producer